Death of Susan Moore

+2020 COVID-19 death in Indiana, U.S.

 On December 20, 2020, American physician Susan Grace Moore (born October 2, 1968) died in Carmel, Indiana, from complications related to COVID-19.
 In the weeks preceding her death, Moore, who was Black, had shared concerns that her symptoms were not being taken seriously by white medical professionals.

 Life

 Susan Grace Moore was born in Jamaica on October 2, 1968.
 She had a degree in engineering from Kettering University in Flint, Michigan.
 She worked for 3M as an industrial engineer for almost ten years before returning to school.
 She was a 2002 graduate of the University of Michigan Medical School.
 Moore was a member of the Delta Sigma Theta sorority.
 Moore worked as a family physician in Carmel, Indiana.
 Her close family included her nineteen-year-old son, Henry Muhammed, and her elderly parents, both of whom she cared for at the time of her death, since they were living with dementia.